Company Name: Radien Life

 The difference seems to be because customers who use the Convenience Orders are getting a discount.
 You earn less per sale as a consequence.
 That discount also means that passionate customers are likely to sign up for the Convenience Order, which decreases your income.

 15% and 25% aren’t the most amazing commission rates but they aren’t too bad either.
 I’ve certainly seen worse.
-Plus, the 15% does come from an autoship.
+Plus, 15% does come from an autoship.
 This means the customer is receiving and paying for the products automatically.
 In some cases, you’d end up getting consistent income for very little work on your end.

 Plus, the products from Radien Life are on the expensive side.
 This would let you earn more per sale than with many other brands.